BA (Hons)

 Irish Leaving Certificate: H2 H2 H2 H2

-We don't assume you have any knowledge of anthropology or visual practice and welcome applications from anyone with arts, social sciences or science backgrounds.
+We don't assume you have any knowledge of anthropology, and welcome applications from anyone with arts, social studies or science backgrounds.

 International qualifications